StefanoMorroni/mapreacter-help/docs/doc_toc.md

 With these buttons the selected layer can be switched on or off.

-## up / down

-Through these buttons the selected layer can be brought up or down on the visibility scale.

 ## Fit Extent

 This function allows you to reset the map size based on the content of the selected layer.